Marine mammal: Dietary

 All cetaceans are carnivorous and predatory.
 Toothed whales mostly feed on fish and cephalopods, followed by crustaceans and bivalves.
 Some may forage with other kinds of animals, such as other species of whales or certain species of pinnipeds.
 One common feeding method is herding, where a pod squeezes a school of fish into a small volume, known as a bait ball.
 Individual members then take turns plowing through the ball, feeding on the stunned fish.
 Coralling is a method where dolphins chase fish into shallow water to catch them more easily.
-Killer whales and bottlenose dolphins have also been known to drive their prey onto a beach to feed on it.
+Orcas and bottlenose dolphins have also been known to drive their prey onto a beach to feed on it.
 Killer whales have been known to paralyze great white sharks and other sharks and rays by flipping them upside down.
 Other whales with a blunt snout and reduced dentition rely on suction feeding.
 Though carnivorous, they house gut flora similar to that of terrestrial herbivores, probably a remnant of their herbivorous ancestry.

 Baleen whales use their baleen plates to sieve plankton, among others, out of the water; there are two types of methods: lunge-feeding and gulp-feeding.
 Lunge-feeders expand the volume of their jaw to a volume bigger than the original volume of the whale itself by inflating their mouth.
 This causes grooves on their throat to expand, increasing the amount of water the mouth can store.
 They ram a baitball at high speeds in order to feed, but this is only energy-effective when used against a large baitball.
 Gulp-feeders swim with an open mouth, filling it with water and prey.
 Prey must occur in sufficient numbers to trigger the whale's interest, be within a certain size range so that the baleen plates can filter it, and be slow enough so that it cannot escape.

 Otters are the only marine animals that are capable of lifting and turning over rocks, which they often do with their front paws when searching for prey.
 The sea otter may pluck snails and other organisms from kelp and dig deep into underwater mud for clams.
 It is the only marine mammal that catches fish with its forepaws rather than with its teeth.
 Under each foreleg, sea otters have a loose pouch of skin that extends across the chest which they use to store collected food to bring to the surface.
 This pouch also holds a rock that is used to break open shellfish and clams, an example of tool use.
 The sea otters eat while floating on their backs, using their forepaws to tear food apart and bring to their mouths.
 Marine otters mainly feed on crustaceans and fish.